 tragic character, even after nearly 35 years.

-- Two Fragmented scenes from early 1969.
-Alice gets a tour of Steve's
+- Alice gets a tour of Steve's apartment.

 - More Top 40 music.